mariotim/servicepartneronechallenge/README.md

 The assignment is done on Java 8 and spring boot.
 No additional external libraries were used.
 The project doesn't have input validation, assuming that input json has correct format.
+100 structures and 100 rooms neglected, since it has no affect on performance.

 **Running the unit test**